Data Privacy in Transit and Procedures for Secure File Transmission

 How is the transmission encrypted?

 In practice, there are several types of file transmissions most users perform, including the transmission of files through SFTP (secure file transfer protocol), submitting forms by a Web server, and sending e-mail.
-Information transferred in this way should be encrypted before transmission.
+Transferred data should be encrypted before transmission and during transmission.
 Transferring unencrypted files with these methods means the files travel as plain text, ready to be intercepted and interpreted by anyone.
-Many PGP programs exist to allow a user to encrypt a file.
-Other stronger methods exist for purchase, including products made by RSA security.
-The advantage of using these programs is that the encryption can be tested before the file is sent, ensuring its usefulness. usefulness.
+Many privacy protection programs exist to allow a user to encrypt a file.
+The advantage of using these programs is that the encryption can be tested before the file is sent, ensuring its usefulness.
+To verify that encryption is in use, send a request to review to [email protected].

 The final encrypted transmission method is SSL (secure sockets layer).
 SSL is a method of encrypting all the communications between computers.
 It is used to encrypt and decrypt communications between a Web browser and a Web server.
 Whenever you use URLs beginning with https://, you're using SSL.
-SSL is included with security capable Netscape browsers.
-SSL uses technology based on the commercially available public key encryption products of RSA, Inc. SSL itself is an open standard, and the algorithms are free to all.
-SSL libraries can be used to encrypt all traffic among computers, because the encryption occurs at a level that makes it transparent to both the user and any programs he or she is running.
+SSL is included with security capable browsers.
+SSL itself is an open standard, and the algorithms are free to all.
+SSL libraries can be used to encrypt all traffic among computers, because the encryption occurs at a level that makes it transparent to both the user and any programs.

 How do I encrypt and decrypt a file?